opentext-idol/idol-oem-tutorials/tutorials/eduction/eduction_sdk_api.md

 # Eduction SDK APIs

 The Eduction SDK is designed to be embedded into other services.
 To facilitate embedding, the Eduction SDK has APIs for C, Java, Python and .NET.
-In addition, the Eduction SDK runs natively on the following platforms: Windows (x86_64, x86_32 and ARM_64), Linux (x86_64 and ARM_64), MacOS (x86_64 and Apple M*).
+In addition, the Eduction SDK runs natively on the following platforms: Windows (x86_64, x86_32 and ARM_64), Linux (x86_64 and ARM_64) and MacOS (x86_64 and Apple M*).

 In this lesson, you will: